pancongliang/openshift/operator/rhsso.md

 ~~~

 #### Configure Red Hat SSO
-1.Login to the console of rhsso.
+1. Login to the console of rhsso.
 ~~~
 $ oc get route -n rhsso
 NAME                       HOST/PORT                              PATH                          SERVICES   PORT       TERMINATION   WILDCARD keycloak                   keycloak-rhsso.apps.ocp4.example.com                                 keycloak   keycloak   reencrypt     None keycloak-metrics-rewrite   keycloak-rhsso.apps.ocp4.example.com   /auth/realms/master/metrics   keycloak   keycloak   reencrypt     None
 ~~~
-2.Click Administration Console to login with "admin/2GBSHck5XC-ICw==".
+2. Click Administration Console to login with "admin/2GBSHck5XC-ICw==".

-3.Click "Master", then click "Add realm".
+3. Click "Master", then click "Add realm".

-4.Set the "Name" to "OpenShift" in the "Add realm" page, and click the "Create" button.
+4. Set the "Name" to "OpenShift" in the "Add realm" page, and click the "Create" button.

-5.At this point, the page will display the General information of the newly created OpenShift Realm,
+5. At this point, the page will display the General information of the newly created OpenShift Realm,
    and then click the "OpenID Endpoint Configuration" link in the box behind Endpoints.

-6.Find the string "https://keycloak-rhsso.<base_domain>/auth/realms/OpenShift" behind the issuer in the newly popped-up page.
+6. Find the string "https://keycloak-rhsso.<base_domain>/auth/realms/OpenShift" behind the issuer in the newly popped-up page.
    This is the Issuer URL that will be used later in configuring Identity Providers.
 ~~~
 {"issuer":"https://keycloak-rhsso.apps.ocp4.example.com/auth/realms/OpenShift"
 ~~~

 #### Create user
-1.Click the "Users" link in the left menu, then click "Add user".
+1. Click the "Users" link in the left menu, then click "Add user".
-2.On the "Add user" page set the Username to "test-user" and click "Save".
+2. On the "Add user" page set the Username to "test-user" and click "Save".
-3.Click the "Credentials" button, set the password for the "test-user" user and click "Temporary/Set Password".
+3. Click the "Credentials" button, set the password for the "test-user" user and click "Temporary/Set Password".

 #### Create Client
-1.Click the menu on the left to enter the configuration page of "Clients",
+1. Click the menu on the left to enter the configuration page of "Clients",
    and then click the "Create" button on the right in the "Clients" page.
-2.Set the Client ID to "openshift-demo" on the "Add Client" page, and click "Save".
+2. Set the Client ID to "openshift-demo" on the "Add Client" page, and click "Save".
-3.On the Settings page of "openshift-demo", first change the Access Type to "confendial",
+3. On the Settings page of "openshift-demo", first change the Access Type to "confendial",
    and then set the Valid Redirect URIs to "https://oauth-openshift.<base_domain>/*",
    For example "https://oauth-openshift.apps.ocp4.example.com/*", finally the Save button.
 ~~~
 $ oc get route -n openshift-authentication
 NAME              HOST/PORT                               PATH   SERVICES          PORT   TERMINATION            WILDCARD oauth-openshift   oauth-openshift.apps.ocp4.example.com          oauth-openshift   6443   passthrough/Redirect   None
 ~~~

-4.A new "Credentials" button will appear in the "openshift-demo" configuration page.
+4. A new "Credentials" button will appear in the "openshift-demo" configuration page.
    Click the "Credentials" button and copy the Secret "mdapnJoxBblyYlVpAIRQHfhkkyroVgbu" string.

 #### Create and configure an Identity Provider for OpenShifts
 * export router-ca certificate